pedrodapp/marvel-character-select/README.md

 ## 💻 Project

-Character Select from Marvel 🕹️
+Character Select for a Marvel's Fighting Game 🕹️

 ## 🚀 Technologies